SamuelAndresPascal/cosmoloj-py/bibliograpy/docs/bibliograpy.md

 First, the **Bibliograpy API** allows to manipulate bibliographic references as symbols of the code itself instead of simple character strings deprived of any semantics in the docstrings.

-Considers the ordinary way to mention bibliographic references in source code.
+Consider the ordinary way to mention bibliographic references in source code.

 ```python
 def foo():